Budibase/website/content/blog/alternatives/filemaker/index.md

     url: "https://www.zoho.com/creator/"
 ---

 Claris FileMaker Pro is one of the oldest names in the low-code space.
-Claris is a subsidiary of Apple, so FileMaker was originally conceived as essentially being a Microsoft Access alternative for Mac users.
+Claris is a subsidiary of Apple, so FileMaker was long  thought of as essentially being a Microsoft Access alternative for Mac users.
+Today, the picture is quite a bit different.

 This is an important piece of context because it means that FileMaker started life as an integrated relational database engine and GUI.
-This remains its core offering, but it’s also evolved to include functionality around building custom interfaces and automations.
+This remains a key part of its core offering, but it’s also evolved to include functionality around building custom interfaces and automations, as well as extensive capabilities for leveraging AI within app projects.

 FileMaker can be a powerful solution, but it isn’t for everyone.
 Today, we’re situating it in the wide low-code market as we check out some of the top FileMaker alternatives.